JohnKesko/wxwidgets-template-clion/README.md

 CLion version: 2023.1.1 OSX Ventura 13.0

-The easiest way to get started with wxWidgets is either with homebrew or just compile it by your self.
+The easiest way to get started with wxWidgets is either with homebrew or just compile it by yourself.

 ### Compile yourself
 1. Clone the repo or download here: https://www.wxwidgets.org/downloads/